yangyi-shen/book-browser-legacy/README.md

 # Book Browser 📚

-All the major online bookstores, one searchbar
+A website that helps you search all the major online bookstores at once for the best deals.